 Watering is extremely important for hydrangeas.
 Immediate planting requires extensive irrigation.
 It is too demanding not only for humidity but also for the type of water.
-It best affects the rainwater, because it is softer.
+It benefits the most from rainwater because it is softer.
 If you can not afford it, you will probably resort to a tap.
 The problem with it is that it has been treated with chlorine.
 Before spraying the plant, let it stand in an open vessel to extinguish the harmful particles.
-Water in the morning or in the evening – then it is not so hot.
-On the warmest days it is recommended to spray the leaves because they tend to dry and fall
+Water them in the morning or in the evening – when it is not too hot.
+On the warmest days, it is recommended to spray the leaves more often as they tend to dry and fall

-Soil fertilization is done with different fertilizers, which will contribute to more abundant flowering in the spring.
-You can use a combined fertilizer with a phosphorus content of 15, 30, 15 – every spring.
-In the rest of the time, suitable fertilizers are for azaleas and rhododendrons.
+Soil fertilisation is done with different fertilisers, which will contribute to more abundant flowering in the spring.
+You can use a combined fertiliser with a phosphorus content of 15, 30, 15 – every spring.
+In the rest of the time, suitable fertilisers are for azaleas and rhododendrons.
 However, you must adhere to reasonable limits, because excessive nutrition worsens the condition of the plant and will be almost detrimental to it in the winter.
-Take care with the use of nitrogen fertilizers
+Take care with the use of nitrogen fertilisers

-Autumn is the period when the colors die and the leaves fall.
+Autumn is the period when the colours die and the leaves fall.
 As much as you have enjoyed them so far.
-However, this does not mean you will not have any more obligations.
-Remove all fallen leaves around the root of the stems, as well as the blossoming colors
+However, this does not mean you will not have any fewer obligations.
+Remove all fallen leaves around the root of the stems, as well as the blossoming colours

 You need to be careful when pruning, so you do not remove stems that have life.
-There will be a lot of dead leaves before the run, but some will move.
+There will be a lot of dead leaves before the run.
 Then you will clearly see what exactly needs to be removed.
 Cutting in different types requires different knowledge.
-The way in the large hydrangea is one, while the woody and the petty, for example, slightly different.
-Large-scale cropping should be done in autumn or spring, and in the other two – each year with the spring coming.
-The main thing to do with the large hydrangea is to remove the dried stems and dried flowers to the first healthy double bud.
+The way in the large hydrangea is one, while the woody and the petty, for example, slightly different, large-scale cropping should be done in autumn or spring, and in the other two – each year with the spring coming.
+The main thing to do with the large hydrangea is to remove the dried stems and dried flowers.

 Winemaking and wintering

-One of the things to which the hydrangea is not claimed is to get drunk.
+One of the things to which the hydrangea is not claimed to do is to get drunk.
 Of course, it would always be useful for the plant to be protected from strong collapse.
-If you’ve decided to provide a shelter, use pine twigs and dry leaves.
+If you’ve decided to provide shelter, use pine twigs and dry leaves.
 Boring will be effective if you turn it with the needles down.
-Then cover with a crate or big box, the first option is more recommended.
+Then cover with a crate or a big box, the first option is highly recommended.
 Mulching is an extremely useful method for maintaining the higher temperature in the soil during the coldest days and helping to develop additional roots in the mulch.